-If we end your membership with the plan because you did not pay your premium or Part D late enrollment penalty, and you don't currently have prescription drug coverage then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
-During the annual Medicare open enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
+If we end your membership with the plan because you did not pay your plan premium, then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
+During the annual Medicare open enrollment period, you may either join a standalone prescription drug plan or a health plan that also provides drug coverage.
 (If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for premiums or the penalty you have not paid.
-We have the right to pursue collection of the premiums or the penalty amount you owe.
+At the time we end your membership, you may still owe us for premiums you have not paid.
+We have the right to pursue collection of the premiums you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.

 If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
 Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium or Part D late enrollment penalty within our grace period, you can ask us to reconsider this decision by calling 1-800-200-4255 between 8:00 a.m. to 8:00 p.m.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can ask us to reconsider this decision by calling 1-800-200-4255 between 8:00 a.m. to 8:00 p.m.
 ET, Monday through Friday, from April 1 through September 30, and seven days a week from October 1 through March 31, 8:00 a.m. to 8:00 p.m.
 ET.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.